wesselvanree/shopify-theme-tailwind/README.md

 - Because an extra build step is involved, you need to manually copy changes made in the Shopify theme editor.
 Those changes will be committed to the `dist` branch.
-- TailwindCSS preflight breaks some default styles of the Dawn theme.
+- TailwindCSS breaks some default styles of the Dawn theme.

 ## Getting started